"

 In the last chapter, we learned several things about beats:

-• Any note can equal one beat, and that beat can be evenly divided into two (creating a division) and evenly divided into four (creating a subdivision).
+• Any note can equal one beat, and that beat can be evenly divided into two (forming a division) and evenly divided into four (forming a subdivision).

-• Not all parts of the beat are created equal: notes that fall on the beat (“1”) are stronger than other parts of the beat.
+• Not all parts of the beat carry the same weight: notes that fall on the beat (“1”) are stronger than other parts of the beat.

-• In order to process music more efficiently, notes with flags within beats are grouped together with beams.
+• To process music more efficiently, notes with flags within beats are grouped together with beams.

-Just as notes are beamed together into beats, beats are also grouped together so musicians can process music more efficiently.
+Just as notes are organized into beats, beats are also grouped together so musicians can process music more effectively.
 Grouped beats are separated by bar lines.
 The distance from one bar line to the next is called a measure or bar.
 Most commonly, there are two, three, or four beats within a measure.

 Recall that not all parts of the beat have equal weight.
-Similarly, not all beats of the measure have equal weight.
-Beats that fall on the first beat are stronger than the others.
-The accented first beat is called the downbeat.
-The downbeat’s accent is not as obvious or strong as notes that have accent symbols, but there is a subtle emphasis on the downbeat.
+Similarly, not all beats within a measure are equally emphasized.
+The first beat, known as the downbeat, is typically stronger than the others.
+While the downbeat’s accent is not as obvious or bold as notes with explicit accent marks, there is a subtle emphasis on it (Example 3.1.1).

 Example 3.1.1.
 Weighted beats